Admitted Students

 PRIDE INVITATIONAL INFORMATION

-Join current and prospective LGBTQIA+ students and learn about all the Duke Community offers.
-Programming includes events hosted by the Center for Sexual & Gender Diversity (CSGD).
+Join current and prospective LGBTQ+ students and learn about all the Duke Community offers.
+Programming includes events hosted by the CENTER FOR SEXUAL & GENDER DIVERSITY (CSGD).

 For event information, visit your CHOOSE DUKE!
 PORTAL HERE.